presentator/presentator/packages/spa/README.md

 ## Installing

+> The prebuilt package located in `dist/` is meant to be used with [presentator/starter](https://github.com/presentator/presentator-starter).
+> If you want to customize the default configurations and build your own version of the application, please follow the steps below.

 1. Download or clone the project repo.

 2. Create a new `.env.local` file in the project root directory.
 Copy and edit the configuration settings from `.env` to suit your environment setup.